denten-books/plain-text/2-device.md

 > figure [*obraz*] rather than with its creation" [@shklovksy_poetika_1919,
 > 102].

-Unlike the previous generation of critics who privileged the analysis of symbol, the Russian formalists did not think that poetics could be reduced to a type of figurative thinking.
-Shklovsky and his fellow travellers valued instead the "arrangement and the processing" of literary trope.
-This line of reasoning brought Shklovsky to the idea of linguistic "automatization."
-Prosaic, everyday language follows the "laws of conservation of energy," he wrote, paraphrasing the thesis of Herbert Spencer's *The Philosophy of Style*
-[@spencer_philosophy_1892]: "In fluid, practical speech words are not pronounced fully," where "the mind barely perceives the initial sounds of each word."
-Shklovsky called this dynamic the "algebraization of language" [@shklovksy_poetika_1919, 105].
-In algebraic thinking "thoughts are grasped through quantity and capacity---we do not see them as such, but merely recognize them by cursory characteristics" [@shklovksy_poetika_1919, 105].
-The dynamics of automatization conserve *mental* energy as semantic complexity is reduced to a compact formula.
+The formalists imagined language to comprise a kind of a natural physics-based system, which, following Herbert Spencer, tended towards the conservation of energy [@shklovksy_poetika_1919, 105].
+In his influential 1852 essay on the *The Philosophy of Style*, Spencer wrote about ordinary ways of speaking where "words are not pronounced fully," and where "the mind barely perceives the initial sounds of each word" [@spencer_philosophy_1892].
+The ideal writer therefore strove to minimize the reader's mental exertion, following what he called the economy of composition: to say as much as possible, in the most direct and simple way.
+Poetry for Spencer was exemplary in this regard, able to adopt those habituated "symbols of thought" and "those methods of using them" that have proven themselves to be most effective through continuous use [@spencer_philosophy_1892].
+Shklovsky agreed with Spencer on the dynamics of everyday language, but not of poetry.
+The poet "arranged and processed" habituated material with the view of "resurrecting" the force of the word lost to everyday habituation.
 Estrangement, or the de-programming of received trope, therefore constituted for Shklovsky the primary technique of aesthetic discourse.
-The role of art and analysis alike for him was to apprehend the thing, that is to undo the work of symbolism, which privileges the image over the object.
-Estrangement attempts to undo the work habituation by which short-hand replaces complex things and ideas.
+Poetic estrangement undoes the work habituation by which short-hand replaces complex things and ideas.
 Thus, were prosaic everyday language follows the laws of conservation of energy, poetic language expands energy to make language difficult again [*zatrudnenie*] and to prolong attention [*vospriiatie*].
-If language is a labor-saving device, poetic language is labor-intensive.
+If language is a labor-saving device, poetry is labor-intensive.
 Any innovation in the linguistic sphere is by these means bound to follow the cycle of habituation and renewal, according to the formalists.
 With time, a literary device capable of arresting attention itself becomes normalized and in need of rejuvenation.
-Consequently, the evolution of aesthetic periods follows a course of arbitrary differentiation.
-The dominant device in one period, becomes a cliché in the next.
+Consequently, the evolution of aesthetic periods follows a course of arbitrary differentiation, in what  Jean Moréas (a prominent symbolist poet and art critic) called " a cyclical evolution [*évolution cyclique*], by which the dominant device in one period, becomes a cliché in the next: art depletes itself, "from copy to copy, from imitation to imitation," where what seems fresh today "dries and shrivels," and what seemed new and spontaneous becomes a hackneyed commonplace [@moreas_symbolisme_1886].
 Technique in that sense was seen by the formalists as a type of information processing at the meta-linguistic, social level.
-The mechanics of "arrangement and the rearrangement of figure" propel the mechanics of literary development to produce new meaning within familiar contexts.
+The mechanics of "arrangement and the rearrangement of figure" propel the mechanics of literary development to produce new meaning within habituated contexts.

 In the 1920s, reflecting critically on Shklovsky's "materialist aesthetics" Mikhail Bakhtin would write that the formal model of aesthetic genre formation